Over 550,000 trees and shrubs planted since 2010.

 • What makes forests and trees so important?

-As outlined by TD Bank Group and the Nature Conservancy of Canada in the report cited below1, healthy forests and urban canopies play important roles in maintaining a healthy planet.
-In addition to their important economic, cultural and recreational value, their ecological value is vital.
-Here are just a few of the many benefits of trees and greenspaces, in the words of the named environmental organizations.
+As outlined by TD Bank Group and the Nature Conservancy of Canada in their report cited below1, healthy forests and urban canopies play important roles in maintaining a healthy planet.
+Here are just a few of the many benefits of trees and green spaces, in the words of the named environmental organizations.

 Scroll for more